MCQ: Elements of Double entry Book Keeping – Complete Guide for JKSSB & Competitive Exams

 Answer: (c)

-Explanation: The fundamental equation of double‑entry accounting is Assets = Liabilities + Owner’s Equity (Capital).
+Explanation: This is the fundamental equation of double‑entry accounting: Assets = Liabilities + Owner’s Equity (Capital).

 Q4.
-In double‑entry system, an increase in a liability is recorded as:
+In the double‑entry system, an increase in a liability is recorded as:

 Answer: (b)